Tales of the World: Radiant Mythology: Development

 Tales of the World: Radiant Mythology is the first and only of the Tales of the World spinoff series to be released in English.

 Most Japanese releases of Tales games contain an additional subtitle referred to as a "characteristic genre name"; Tales of the World: Radiant Mythology's subtitle is An RPG For Your Sake (きみのためのRPG, Kimi no tame no RPG).
 The theme song for the game is Kamihikōki by Kana Uemura, and the opening song is Uemura's Hikari to Kage.
+Uemura previously did Kiseki, the opening theme for Tales of Commons.
 The US version of the game uses the same opening song, but without lyrics.
 This was due to licensing issues.

 Reception

 The game received "average" reviews according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of one eight, one seven, one eight, and one seven, for a total of 30 out of 40.

 GameSpot stated that the game was "...the video game equivalent of fan fiction: familiar characters dropped into a formulaic story meant to elicit giggles from aficionados.
 Everything else is just the standard RPG rigmarole."
 IGN said, "With colorful graphics, a decent soundtrack (many of the songs are simple but catchy), 300 missions and countless hours of gameplay, it's hard to say too many negative things about Radiant Mythology."